Speaking up about symptoms is important.

 A healthcare provider can help to identify PD-related hallucinations and delusions, monitor signs that symptoms may be progressing, and offer ways to help manage any related challenges you may face.
 Even still, many find it difficult to have that conversation.

-80%-90% of people will not mention their hallucinations and/or delusions to their healthcare provider.
+80%-90% of people do not voluntarily report their hallucinations and/or delusions to their healthcare provider.

 Reasons to talk to your healthcare provider about Parkinson’s disease hallucinations and delusions: